muhamadfaiz/tentacode.net/post/20160703_easy-charting-with-metabase.md

 ![Metabase questions list](/img/posts/metabase_question_doom.png)

 Thanks a lot for your attention, do leave me a message if you tried Metabase after reading this post.
-I hope I'll find more time to write more frequently here!
+I hope I'll find the time to write more frequently here!